Nina Nikolaevna Uraltseva: Mathematical Contributions

-Once this classification is done, one can argue by indirect methods that the free boundary $\partial \{u > 0\} \cap \{x_1 >0\}$ approaches the fixed one, at touching points, in a tangential fashion, and that it is a $C^1$-graph locally, which is optimal in the sense that in general it cannot be $C^{1,{\rm Dini}}$.
+Once this classification is done, one can argue by indirect methods that the free boundary $\partial \{u > 0\} \cap \{x_1 >0\}$ approaches the fixed one, at touching points, tangentially, and that it is a $C^1$-graph locally, which is optimal in the sense that (in general) it cannot be $C^{1,{\rm Dini}}$.